mwgribben/abc-of-chairmanship/at_a_glance.markdown

 58. If no date mentioned, main debate is shelved
 59. Adjournment of meeting supercedes main question
 60. Adjournment of meeting may also be moved as a motion when no other question is under discussion
-61. When carried, Chairman declares meeting closed
+61. When carried, Chair declares meeting closed
 62. See 33